tradingstrategy-ai/trading-strategy/docs/source/glossary.rst

         The (time) bucket to a time period for :term:`candle` data.
 For example, you can have one minute, one hour or time buckets, describing for the what period of a time the candle includes the trades.

+        Also known as time frame, candle length or candle duration.

     OHLCV

         A typical :term:`candle` contains open, high, low and close price and trade volume for a :term:`time bucket <bucket>`.
 Because on-chain exposes more data than centralised exchanges, Trading Strategy data also contains individual buys and sells, US dollar exchange rate and so forth.